JoeLumbley/Pong/README.md

 During development, we discovered that our PONG game’s audio would slowly degrade during long play sessions.
 After 10–20 minutes, sound effects became distorted, crackly, or randomly cut off.
 This wasn’t a bug in our game logic.
 It was a limitation of the legacy Windows **MCI (winmm.dll)** audio subsystem.

-Together, we investigated the root causes and implemented a full set of fixes that stabilized audio playback without replacing the entire audio engine.
+We investigated the root causes and implemented a full set of fixes that stabilized audio playback without replacing the entire audio engine.

 ---